 If you continue to lose weight discuss your diet with your dietitian.
 You may need to increase your portions or include more free foods.
 There may also be other reasons for your weight loss, which you should discuss with your doctor.
 You can also ask your doctor about medicine that can help with increasing appetite.

 Your dietitian may also recommend a special nutrition supplement that is not a free food.
 These supplements provide extra calories and protein and are usually used for a short time.

 What if I have high cholesterol?

 Select vegetable fats that are low in saturated fat, such as olive oil, canola oil, soft margarine and mayonnaise.
 Talk with your dietitian about how to choose the best lean cuts of meat.
-Some examples are chicken, turkey, fish, pork tenderloin and eye of the round beef.
-It is important to remove all of the visible fat from meat and skin from poultry and to use only vegetable oils and fats in the cooking.
+Some examples are chicken, turkey, fish, pork tenderloin and eye of round beef.
+It is important to remove all the visible fat from meat and skin from poultry and to use only vegetable oils and fats in the cooking.